tianran/vecdcs/README.md

 cd ../
 ```

-## Reproduce the results in our ACL2016 paper:
+## Reproduce the results of our ACL2016 paper:

 ### for phrase similarity: